BDC Hamburger Icon

 FYIDid you know

-How yoga can helps productivity
+How yoga helps productivity

-Consider these six ways yoga can boost your employees’ productivity and your own at work.
+Consider these six ways yoga can boost your employees’ — and your own — productivity at work.

-It increases energy and reduces fatigue.
+1. It increases energy and reduces fatigue.

-It alleviates physical ailments.
+2. It alleviates physical ailments.

 Yoga can help relieve even the most severe pain and physical problems, such as those associated with traumatic brain injuries.
 If it can help in that context, imagine what it can do for regular headaches, carpal tunnel, neck strain, shoulder stiffness, arthritis, etc.

-It relieves stress.
+3. It relieves stress.

-Stress accounts for billions of business dollars lost to reduced productivity, absenteeism, employee turnover, accidents and medical fees.
+Stress accounts for billions of business dollars lost due to reduced productivity, absenteeism, employee turnover, accidents and medical fees.
 Avoiding such problems is paramount for both employees and businesses.

-It improves concentration and focus.
+4. It improves concentration and focus.

-It helps with creativity.
+5. It helps with creativity.

 Did You Know?Did you know